Downton Abbey’s Lady Mary and a footman have formed a real-life band and will release an album soon

 The two found fame on Julian Fellowes’s acclaimed “Downton Abbey,” set in the early 20th century, which ran for six seasons starting in 2010 — scooping up numerous awards for its portrayal of British aristocratic life.

-The show featured Hugh Bonneville as patriarch Lord Grantham wrestling to keep the family estate and fortune afloat, under the watchful eye of his acerbic mother, the Dowager Countess, played by 87-year-old Dame Maggie Smith.
+The show featured Hugh Bonneville as patriarch Lord Grantham wrestling to keep the family estate and fortune afloat, under the watchful eye of his acerbic mother, the Dowager Countess, played by 87-year-old Maggie Smith.

 The series also focused on the quintessential British obsession with class, as Grantham’s unruly daughters glamorized British upper-class life and butlers, maids and cooks served up lavish meals, shared romances with “upstairs” and neatly covered up social scandals.